 Candidates must complete a practicum experience under the supervision of a credentialed and experienced (>2 years) school psychologist.
-Candidates are required to find their own practica site.
-Program faculty may assist with practicum placement by providing candidates with leads; however, primary responsibility for securing a placement is the candidate's.
+Although candidates are required to find their own practica site, program faculty may assist with practicum placement by providing candidates with leads; however, primary responsibility for securing a placement is the candidate's.

-Candidates are required by the California Commission on Teaching Credentialing (CTC) and the National Association of School Psychologists (NASP) to complete a minimum of 450 practica hours prior to beginning fieldwork/internship.
+Candidates are required by CTC and NASP to complete a minimum of 450 practica hours prior to beginning fieldwork/internship.
 According to CTC, up to 150 practica hours may be completed in a setting other than a school.
 Candidates who wish to complete no more than 150 practica hours in a non-school setting must be supervised by an appropriately credentialed/licensed psychologist for that setting.
 Practica placements in a non-school setting, as well as the candidate's supervisor, must be approved by the EDP 641A/B University instructor.

 At least 100 practica hours must be in a school setting that includes at least 50% ethnically, culturally, racially, and/or linguistically diverse students.
-CSULB school psychology candidates complete 145 practica hours during clinical experiences (EDP 524B, 525B, 579); 89 hours during school-based practica experiences that supplement a course (EDP 528, 517, 536, 560); and 220 hours during the Practica courses (EDP 641A & B) for a total of 454 practica hours.
+CSULB school psychology candidates complete 185 practica hours during clinical experiences (EDP 524B, 525B, 579, 527, 517); 55 hours during school-based practica experiences that supplement a course (EDP 528, 517, 536); and 245 hours during the Practica courses (EDP 641A & B) for a total of 485 practica hours.
 Candidates are required to keep a log of all activities and the number of practica hours engaged each semester.